 There are many secrets to a successful budget, but these are the ones that have worked for me!
 It’s important to be flexible, and to understand that learning a new budget will take time.
 Be okay with that fact, and things will run smoothly (or at least smoother than they would have originally).
 In our 8 years of marriage, our budget has changed several times.
-Sometimes because the change of income or other times because we needed to make room for new obligations.
+Sometimes because the change of income or other times because we needed to budget and make room for new obligations.
 So learn successful budget management now!

 Tip: I’ve found that making goals that are not time restricted make things seem more possible. (example: Save for vacation in 3 months– better goal: save $1200 for a vacation)

 Figure out how much you need to save each week (or month) to achieve your goal in the time frame you’re hoping for.
 Obviously, sometimes things do come up.
 That’s okay!
 Just pick up where you left off, and adjust your timeline as needed.
 However, be strict when adjusting the timeline.
 If you know you can readjust as needed, you might not be as motivated to save.

 Your budget can be as simple as you want it to be.
 Whether you have twelve categories, or three categories, the key is to keep track of incoming and outgoing.
 So, you have your income category, and your expenses category.
 From there, divide the expense categories up.
 Household bills, debt, savings, giving – four categories that keep it super simple, while still getting the job done.